-4 Strategies to Combat 100 Percent (not provided) keywords
+4 Negative Effects of (not provided) keywords

 The justification of hiding majority of keywords from Google Analytics is a debate for another day but on 23rd Sep 2013,Google converted nearly 100% of keywords to (not provided).
 This means that Webmasters would not be able to track the keyword used by the visitor to reach each page through Google search engine.